sicl5300/sicl5300/README.md

 ---

-- 🔭 I’m currently working:<br>  To rebuild my personal website/blog based on laravel8.
+- 🔭 I’m currently working:<br>  nothing<!--To rebuild my personal website/blog based on laravel8.-->
-- 🌱 I’m currently learning front-end stuff.
+- 🌱 I’m currently learning WPF.
 - 😄 Pronouns: he, she, his, her, it, its, they, their.

 ---